 ncsim Documentation¶

-ncsim (Networked Compute Simulator) is a headless discrete-event simulator for evaluating task scheduling algorithms on heterogeneous networked systems.
-It models compute nodes, network links with WiFi interference, and DAG task graphs, producing detailed JSONL traces and JSON metrics for analysis.
+ncsim (Networked Compute Simulator) is a lightweight simulator for DAG scheduling over heterogeneous networked systems with multi-hop routing and realistic Wi-Fi interference modeling.
+It produces detailed JSONL traces and JSON metrics for analysis.

 Developed by the Autonomous Networks Research Group (ANRG) at the University of Southern California.